Scottish Criminal Cases Review Commission

 The Scottish Criminal Cases Review Commission (SCCRC) is an executive non-departmental public body of the Scottish Government, established by the Criminal Procedure (Scotland) Act 1995 (as amended by the Crime and Punishment (Scotland) Act 1997).

 The commission has the statutory power to refer cases dealt with on indictment (ie solemn procedure cases) to the High Court of Justiciary.
 This was extended to include summary cases by Statutory Instrument on 31 March 1999, immediately before the Commission took up its role in April 1999.

 Though funded by the Scottish Government, investigations are carried out independently of Scottish Ministers, with the Commission being accountable to the Scottish Parliament on matters of finance and administration.

 Governance and administration

 The commission is headed by chief executive, Michael Walker, and staffed by a director of corporate services, two senior legal officers, six legal officers and three administrative support staff.
 Eight legal officers and one senior legal officer are required to deal with the commission's normal case load.
 In order to review the case of Abdelbaset al-Megrahi, the commission sought approval from the Scottish Executive Justice Department for the appointment of two additional legal officers and one senior legal officer.

-The SCCRC has a board of management of eight members appointed by Her Majesty The Queen on the recommendation of the First Minister of Scotland.
-As of 23 August 2025, its current members are:
+The SCCRC has a board of management of eight members appointed by the King on the recommendation of the First Minister of Scotland.
+As of 23 August 2025, its members are: